Elliot-verified/Interactive-Lab-Hub/Lab 2/README.md

 ** Insert ideas, sketches, [Verplank diagrams](https://ccrma.stanford.edu/courses/250a-fall-2004/IDSketchbok.pdf)), storyboards for your ideas **

+One way that we could imagine a clock is to keep track of things that matter to us.
+One button could be pressed to index a counter on how many times a couple got into a fight or how many times they had a tender heart to heart together.
+It could also track positive thoughts and negative thoughts throughout a day.
+Though I wouldn't recommend this because that would be a lot of thoughts. to track.

 **Put the names of the people you gave feedback to here.
 (Even better, add links to their repos here!)**